-When you perform permanent failover, you “commit" failover.
-You can perform this operation if you want to permanently switch from the original VM to a VM replica and use this replica as the original VM.
-As a result of permanent failover, the VM replica ceases to exist as a replica and takes on the role of the original VM.
+Permanent failover is one of the ways to finalize failover.
+When you perform permanent failover, you permanently switch from the source VM to its replica.
+As a result of permanent failover, the VM replica stops acting as a replica and starts acting as the production VM.

-The permanent failover scenario is acceptable if the original VM and VM replica are located in the same site and are nearly equal in terms of resources.
+We recommend you to perform permanent failover only if the source VM and its replica are located in the same site and are nearly equal in terms of resources.
 In this case, users will not experience any latency in ongoing operations.
+Otherwise, perform failback.

 The permanent failover operation is performed in the following way: